minprog/app-studio/40 Guided/20 Tic Tac Toe/10 Assignment.md

         game = new Game();

-    But don't forget to reset the UI as well!
+    But don't forget to reset the user interface as well!

 ## More features